 Demand for my coaching sessions have grown considerably since the Pandemic and most children and teens don’t have the developed coping mechanisms, which for many with forced isolation, routine-interruption, missed events, support and friendships etc. only increased their mental anxiety and insecurity.

 The New Normal Needs New Approaches:

 Here's a few ideas for communicating with your child/teen in the new era.

 Very important: If you notice changes in your child/teens behaviour or signs of Anxiety, it's time for an open and honest conversation with them and get them the help they need to avoid more problems later.

 I'm here to help you 😀 Annette x

 P.S.
 I want to do everything I can right here to help you and your family get back to normal and live life to the full, no matter what is going on outside.
 Let's chat>

-All Topics adhd awareness month 2020 adolescent anxiety anger anxiety and depression in children anxiety symptoms anxiouschild assertive blocks child behaviour child challenging behaviour child independence child mental health childpsychologist commitment pledge confidence emotional resilience frontal lobes hyperactivity improve child motivation impulse control mental health mindset mood food triggers motivation naomi osaka parent coach parenting parenting coaching parenting mistakes permissive parents persuasion in parenting presence public speaking raisingkids self confidence social anxiety teen social anxiety teenager thinking patterns thoughts
+All Topics adhd awareness month 2020 adolescent anxiety anger anxiety and depression in children anxiety symptoms anxiouschild assertive bad behaviour blocks catastrophic thinking catastrophising child behaviour child challenging behaviour child independence child mental health childpsychologist commitment pledge communicate confidence cortisol dopamine emotional resilience frontal lobes good behaviour hyperactivity improve child motivation impulse control mental health mindset mood food triggers motivation naomi osaka norepinephrine parent coach parent language parenting parenting coaching parenting mistakes permissive parents persuasion persuasion in parenting persuasive presence public speaking raising kids raisingkids self confidence serotonin social anxiety stubbornness talk to your kids teen social anxiety teenager thinking patterns thoughts